Cameroon army confirms TV anchor's death in detention | DW | 05.06.2020

 "We asked if he has committed any crime.
 They said he has not done anything — that it was just an investigation."

-Wazizi's lawyer was told he was being held on suspicion of colluding with "terrorists".
-The journalist was never seen in public again as the court case against him was postponed on several occasions.
+Wazizi's lawyer was told he was being held on suspicion of colluding with "terrorists."
+The journalist was never seen in public again, and the court case against him was postponed on several occasions.

 In confirming his death, the Defense Ministry said Wazizi had been in touch with his family.
 It also stated that Wazizi, while "claiming to be a presenter on a local television station, was in fact a logistician for various terrorist groups."